qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/from-microphone/csharp/unity.md

         public async void ButtonClick()
         {
-            // Creates an instance of a speech config with specified subscription key and service region.
+            // Creates an instance of a speech config with specified host and subscription key.
-            // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechConfig.FromSubscription("YourSubscriptionKey", "YourServiceRegion");
+            // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechConfig.FromHost(new Uri("wss://YourServiceRegion.stt.speech.azure.cn/"), "YourSubscriptionKey");

             // Make sure to dispose the recognizer after use! using (var recognizer = new SpeechRecognizer(config))
             {